Part 1: Neural Networks and Scientific Emulation

 Epistemic uncertainty: Uncertainty due to limited knowledge — here, limited training data.
 Reducible with more data.
 Distinct from aleatoric uncertainty (irreducible noise in the process itself).

-The spread \(\sigma_y\) estimates epistemic uncertainty — uncertainty from limited training data.
+The spread \(\sigma_y\) estimates one part of epistemic uncertainty — uncertainty from limited training data and training trajectory.
+It is a warning light, not a complete error budget.

 Interpreting Ensemble Spread